- Reasons to Elope at Mt. Baker

 Artist Point

-There are many other trails that begin here too, offering options for couples that want a longer hike on their elopement day!
-If you’re eloping with family or inviting guests, you can choose to have your ceremony at the easily accessible Artist Point before heading off on your own!
-Some of the best hikes include the Chain Lakes Loop and Ptarmigan Ridge.
+There are many other trails that begin at Artist Point too, offering options for couples that want a longer hike on their elopement day!
+If you’re eloping with family or inviting guests, you can choose to have your ceremony at the easily-accessible Artist Point before heading off on your own!
+Some of the best hikes include Chain Lakes Loop and Ptarmigan Ridge, both of which are detailed below.

-Travel a few minutes down the road, and you’ll reach Picture Lake – the most photographed lake in Washington state!
+If you’re looking for an easier spot to get to, you can travel just a few minutes down the road from Artist Point and you’ll reach Picture Lake – the most photographed lake in Washington state!
 Mt.
-Shuksan looms over the water, and there’s a short, ADA accessible loop around the lake.
+Shuksan looms over the water, and there’s a short, ADA-accessible loop around the lake.

 Skyline Divide